 - Transportation is the spatial linking of a derived demand.
-It takes place because of other economic activities for which it is linking its spatial components as flows of people, goods, and information.
+It occurs because of other economic activities for which it is linking its spatial components as flows of people, goods, and information.
 For instance, commuting is the spatial linking of labor flows resulting from the demand for labor at one location (e.g. a commercial district) and its supply at another (e.g. a residential district).
-Distribution movements links the providers of parts and finished goods to the demand such as final consumers or manufacturers.
-A market economy could not function without the capacity of transportation to link supply and demand, allowing for the transaction to literally “take place”.
+Distribution links the providers of parts and finished goods to the demand, such as final consumers or manufacturers.
+A market economy could not function without the capacity of transportation to link supply and demand, allowing for transactions to literally “take place”.

 - Distance is a relative concept involving space (how much is accessible), time (the duration of transportation), and effort (the cost or energy expense).
 How distance is perceived is a function of the amount of effort made to overcome it, which is commonly expressed as transport costs, which indirectly reflect the friction of distance.
 A longer physical distance traveled with ease (e.g, low cost or short amount of time) implies less friction than a shorter physical distance subject to delays, congestion, and high costs.

-- Space is at the same time the generator, support, and a constraint for mobility.
+- Space is simultaneously the generator, support, and a constraint for mobility.
 Space is the support for mobility as it will shape the nature and structure of the transport system.
 Spatial differences in attributes such as resources, employment, and population act as generators and attractors of movements.
 How space acts as a constraint for transport is often relative and paradoxical.
 For instance, oceans and rivers act as a constraint for land transport systems such as roads and railways but can support maritime transportation.
 While the atmosphere is the physical support for air transport operations (air corridors), the weather can be a constraining factor under specific circumstances (e.g. snowstorms, thunderstorms, hurricanes).
-Further, transportation is a space by itself, an activity space, implying that during the transportation process, either in modes or at terminals, socioeconomic activities are taking place.
+Further, transportation is a space by itself, an activity space, implying that socioeconomic activities are taking place during the transportation process, either in modes or at terminals.

 - The relation between space and time can converge or diverge.
 Every form of transport involves the consumption of a unit of time in exchange for a given amount of space (this is how speed is measured).
-Over time this process has mostly converged, implying that a greater amount of space can be reached with the same amount of time (or the same amount of space can be reached with a lesser amount of time).
+Over time this process has mostly converged, implying that a greater amount of space can be reached within the same amount of time (or the same amount of space can be reached within a lesser amount of time).
 This is jointly the outcome of technological improvements as well as a better capacity and extent of transport infrastructures.
-The relation between space and time can also diverge when congestion starts to be significant and that each additional unit in movement results in an increase in delays.
+The relation between space and time can also diverge when congestion starts to be significant, and each additional unit in movement increases delays.

 - A location can be a central or an intermediate element of mobility.
 Locations are central when they act as generators (origins) or attractors (destinations) of movements.
 Locations are labeled as intermediate when movements are passing (transiting) through on their way to other locations.
-The sructure of transportation networks coordinates the centrality and intermediacy of locations.
+The structure of transportation networks coordinates the centrality and intermediacy of locations.
+Hubs usually involve intermediacy within the same mode, while gateways concern intermediacy between modes.
 Ports and airports are often intermediate locations since they act as gateways or hubs within their complex transport networks.

 - To overcome geography, transportation requires a footprint.
 Transportation infrastructures are important consumers of space, which includes the right of way (e.g. roads and rail lines) as well as the terminals.
 Jointly they form transportation networks.
 The more extensive a transport system and the higher the mobility level, the more extensive its footprint.
-For instance, in highly motorized cities, roads and parking spaces can consume up to 50% of the land.
+For instance, roads and parking spaces can consume up to 50% of the land in highly motorized cities.
 Globalization has been linked with the setting of massive terminal facilities such as container ports, airports, and distribution centers.
 While space consumed by road infrastructure is mostly linked with local and regional activities, the space consumed by rail, port, and airport terminals is linked with activities taking place at a larger scale.

 - Transportation seeks massification but is constrained by atomization.
 Transport systems are the most effective when they develop economies of scale, particularly in terms of the loads (passengers or freight) they can carry.
 Massification involves conveyances with higher capacity and supported by larger terminals.
 However, the first and last segments of a transport sequence may require atomization, which implies that transport loads (passengers or freight) must be consolidated and deconsolidated.
-For instance, passengers taking a flight must consolidated into a planeload at an airport terminal and deconsolidated at the airport of destination.
+For instance, passengers taking a flight must be consolidated into a planeload at an airport terminal and deconsolidated at the destination airport.
 So, the higher the level of massification, the more complex atomization becomes.
-Massification conveys benefits but restricts mobility options while atomization is more expensive but provides more mobility options.
-Although public transit can technically be more cost-efficient, many prefer individual (atomized) modes of transportation such as the automobile because of its point-to-point capabilities.
+Massification conveys benefits but restricts mobility options, while atomization is more expensive but provides more mobility options.
+Although public transit can technically be more cost-efficient, many prefer individual (atomized) modes of transportation, such as the automobile, because of their point-to-point capabilities.